juliavi/Neo-RPC-SharpClient/README.md

 - After proper testing, will create a Nuget package for easy C# projects integration

-Was develop with decoupling in mind to make maintenance and new RPC methods implemented more quickly:
+Develop with decoupling in mind to make maintenance and new RPC methods implemented more quickly:

 * Client base - Neo.JsonRpc.Client project
 * RPC client implementation - Neo.JsonRpc.RpcClient project